Technici4n/FastTransferLib/README.md

 in small amounts.
 Forge has been using millibuckets for the smallest amount of fluid that can be transferred, and just uses integers to store the number of millibuckets.
 Millibuckets have the advantage of being very easy to read for the player, but a bucket (1000 units) can't be divided into bottles, ingots or nuggets.
 To solve this, FTL uses millidroplets (1/81000 of a bucket).
 Buckets can be divided into bottles, ingots or nuggets with no issues, and the fluid amounts can still be displayed in a player-friendly fashion as `x + y/81 mb`, or just `x mb` if the amount is a multiple of `81`.
+FTL includes helpers for displaying that as unicode.

 The fluid API uses `long`s instead of `int`s because `int`s could be too small when transferring large amounts of buckets, although this probably wouldn't matter for most mods anyway.